petervanderdoes/AVH-Extended-Categories/readme.txt

 * Renamed the plugin to AVH Extended Categories Widgets
 * Added new widget: Category Group.
 You can create groups with caetgories and associate the group with a post.
 The widget will show the categories from the group.
 * Added translation: Italian - Italiano (it_IT)
+* Added css file for widgets.
+Using the CSS you can change the layout of the text.
 * Redid settings.
 Settings are now a seperate menu.
 * Reduced memory foot print.
 * Increased speed.